top of page

 When your dog bites someone or bites a dog, you can expect that the victim or the dog owner is thinking about suing you.

 Some pet owners have homeowners’ or renters’ insurance which might provide liability coverage.
-We represent uninsured owners, owners whose coverage was denied and also owners with insurance coverage.
+We represent uninsured dog owners, dog owners whose coverage was denied and also dog owners with insurance coverage who need our assistance navigating the claims process.

-At BDL we know that we investigate dog bite claims better than insurers do in one particular area: why the dog attacked.
-There are dozens to hundreds of reasons and facts as to why a dog bite someone or their dog.
+At BDL, our experiences allow us to investigate dog bite claims in ways that are unique.
+This includes diving deep into what may have triggered the incident by taking a close look at the dog’s behavior and the victim’s behavior in the hours leading up to the event.
+There are dozens of reasons as to why a dog bit someone or another dog.
 These factors must be considered when determining liability and the amount of damages, if any, to be paid.
 We have the team of investigators, trainers, behaviorists, veterinarians and claims adjusters who seek to find out the truth.

 There are many defenses to a dog bite and if one exists for you, we will pursue it.
 We look at the history of the dog and the victim.
 We look at the location, the time, the weather, the clothing, the leash, fence or other dog involved.
 There is so much to find out before determining whether to pay out on a dog bite lawsuit and we put in the time necessary to investigate.